Cumulus Media Networks: Cumulus Media

 Cumulus Media absorbed all the assets of Citadel Broadcasting, including Citadel Media in September 2011, and the name change to "Cumulus Media Networks" immediately took effect upon acquisition.
 Previously, Citadel turned down previous acquisition offers months after emerging from bankruptcy.

 On August 29, 2013, Cumulus Broadcasting purchased Dial Global (Westwood One as of September 4).
 Cumulus paid $260 million in cash for this programming syndication service, part of which has paid off Dial's debt before it was folded into this network service.
 Cumulus funded the sale by making a pair of station deals with Townsquare Media.

-On July 31, 2014, Cumulus acquired the rights to CNN’s content to distribute to radio stations (the company had held CNN radio rights since its acquisition of Dial Global, but CNN had not produced any radio content since April 2012).
-The content would be distributed by its newly acquired Westwood One network and allow stations to implement the content under their branding.
-As an example, Cumulus stated that its "Nash" branded Country stations would run the content under the "Nash News" name.
+On July 31, 2014, Cumulus acquired the rights to CNN's content to distribute to radio stations (the company had held CNN radio rights since its acquisition of Dial Global, but CNN had not produced any radio content since April 2012).
+The newly acquired Westwood One network would distribute the content, allowing stations to use it with their branding.
+As an example, Cumulus stated that its "Nash"-branded country stations would run the content under the "Nash News" name.
 The programming deal started on January 1, 2015, when its broadcasting rights to ABC's news division expired.
 ABC relaunched an entirely new ABC Radio network (known as ABC Audio as of 2019).
-ABC Audio renewed an affiliation with most of the Cumulus stations in 2020 when Westwood One made the decision to fold its news division.
+ABC Audio renewed its affiliation with most of the Cumulus stations in 2020 when Westwood One made the decision to fold its news division.

 The merger of Cumulus Media Networks into Westwood One was completed in mid-2015.